jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

-You can choose either using your outlook email address to create a free trial account including $200 credit and free access to most popular Azure products for 12 months, or using your euducational email adress to create a student account including $100 credit.
+You can choose either using your outlook email address to create a free trial account including $200 credit and free access to most popular Azure products for 12 months, or using your educational email address to create a student account including $100 credit.

 If you want to create an azure account using your outlook email, you can